ashubanjara/ProjectEuler/README.md

-# My Solutions for Project Euler Written in C
+# My Solutions for first 100 problems of Project Euler Written in C